 Did you know that basketball and volleyball were invented by early YMCA leaders?

-Our youth sports programs develop more than skills—they develop character.
+Our sports programs develop more than skills—they develop character.
 We offer a variety of programs for youth and adults, including recreation and league sports.
 Coaches—often volunteers and including many parents—emphasize teamwork, cooperation, and developing good values.

 The YMCA has been America's leading swim instructor for more than 100 years.
 But our aquatics programs extend beyond instruction.
 We also provide recreational, competitive and specialty aquatics programs for all ages and abilities, including parent-child classes, water exercise and therapy, water safety and rescue, and water sports.
+Programs and classes vary by location.

 Everyone plays, and everyone wins!
 YMCA youth sports are for boys and girls who want the opportunity to play in an organized sports program.
 Skill development, participation, and teamwork are all stressed in this non-competitive program.
 Through age appropriate games and the Y core values of caring, honesty, respect and responsibility, children are taught basic and intermediate skills.